mkravchik/LibAFL/fuzzers/frida_simple_exe/README.md

 ## Run
 `python frida_inject.py test.exe -H test.exe`

-To run on multiple CPUs run:
+To run on multiple CPUs use -c option, you can specify the list or cores to use or just `all`:
 `python frida_inject.py test.exe -H test.exe -c 0,1,2,3`

+To restart the fuzzer after the certain number of iterations use -I option:
+`python frida_inject.py test.exe -H test.exe -I 10000`

 Fuzzing starts when the *trigger function* is called by the application.
 In future, we may add an explicit API call to start fuzzing.
 The trigger function should be chosen wisely, so that